General guide to data submission

-3. Data can be left on an accessible ftp site for BODC staff to collect.
+3. Data can be left on an accessible ftp site, institutional Dropbox or any other appropriate facility for BODC staff to collect.
 Please provide collection details to BODC.

 Data file format and file naming

-BODC can handle data in virtually any format, providing software to read it is readily available or that it is described in sufficient detail for us to write the software.
+BODC ask that you submit your data in non-proprietary formats wherever possible to aid in future-proofing your data.
+However, if this is not possible, then BODC can handle data in virtually any format, providing that software to read it is readily available or that it is described in sufficient detail for us to write the software.
 In all cases, we require an explanation of how the format has been used so that we can understand what we have been given.
-Electronic submission may be eased by using a WinZip compatible compression routine.
 Statistical information, such as a list of file names supplied and their sizes or even the range of values for each parameter will help us ingest your data correctly.

 Please pay particular attention to providing us with clear descriptions of the parameters that you have sent to us, including clear column headings and the units used.
 Indicate which parameters are directly measured and which are derived from a combination of measurements.
 For derived measurements, please include the formulae used by leaving them in an Microsoft Excel spreadsheet cell, including them in an accompanying document or providing a literature reference.

 BODC endeavour to incorporate all data submitted into the relational database systems for the purpose of long term viability and future access.
 This requires the data set to be accompanied by key data set information (metadata).
 Detailed metadata collation guidelines for specific types of data are either available or under development to assist those involved in the collection, processing, quality control and exchange of those data types.